Azferry/azure-subscription-migration/README.md

 Migration of subscriptions between tenants.

 > **Warning**
-> Transferring an Azure subscription to a different Azure AD directory is a complex process that must be carefully planned and executed.
+> Please note that transferring an Azure subscription to another Azure AD Tenant can have significant impacts on your Azure resources.
+Before proceeding with a transition, we strongly recommend that you develop a comprehensive plan for managing the impacts and risks associated.
 Many Azure services require security principals (identities) to operate.
-Please read the Microsoft migration [article][ms_transfer_sub] article that tries to cover most of the Azure services that depend heavily on security principals, but is not comprehensive.
+Please read the Microsoft migration [article][ms_transfer_sub] article that tries to cover most of the Azure services that depend heavily on security principals, but is not a comprehensive list.

 ## Subscription Assessment